COVID-19 Vaccine Information

 We are doing everything we can to responsibly vaccinate as many people as possible, while following specific NYS guidelines.
 The health and safety of our patients, community and healthcare teams are our top priority.

-In the meantime, it’s important for all of us to stay vigilant and continue to wear masks, social-distance and wash our hands frequently as the pandemic continues.
+In the meantime, it’s important for all of us to stay vigilant and continue to wear masks, practice social distancing and wash our hands frequently as the pandemic continues.

 |UHS Vaccination Scheduling|